SalomePlatform/hexablock/doc/cad.rst

-The geometry to mesh is defined by a set of independant shapes, these shapes are external referencies to the GEOM module of SALOME.
+The geometry to mesh is defined by a set of independant shapes, these shapes are external references to the GEOM module of SALOME.
 The shapes of this set can be faces and/or solids.
 In Hexablock module you
 can: